 If your child is absent from school more than they should be:

 At the end of each half term the School Office will use its computer system to analyse absence across the school.
-As a result of this, some families will receive letters to inform them if their child’s absence is lower than it should be if no prior discussion has taken place (unless this is due to frequent hospital appointments and/or long term medical needs).
+As a result of this, some families will receive correspondence to inform them if their child’s absence is lower than it should be if no prior discussion has taken place (unless this is due to frequent hospital appointments and/or long term medical needs).

 If you need help with attendance, it is important that you talk to the school about the issues as soon as possible.
 You may need to attend a meeting in school to talk about the problems and to put a plan in place to help.
 Sometimes, school may need to involve other services to help.